 Following a period of study at Berklee College of Music in Boston, Neil returned to New York, where his chops and diverse musical vocabulary led him into a variety of professional situations, including sessions at The Hit Factory with pop legend Michael Jackson.
-Neil also developed a local reputation for wildly diverse solo shows that blended dynamic and ephemeral acoustic songs with offbeat arrangements and hypnotic improvisations, using his voice, an acoustic/electric 12-string guitar, loop pedals, and even an occasional bass drum.
+Neil also developed a local reputation for wildly diverse solo shows that blended dynamic and ephemeral acoustic songs with offbeat cover arrangements and hypnotic improvisations, using his voice, an acoustic/electric 12-string guitar, loop pedals, and an occasional bass drum and synthesizer.

-After being unavailable for a number of years, the album is now available online again (on iTunes, Amazon, and Google Play) for download, in a new and improved form.
+After being unavailable for a number of years, that album is now available online again (on iTunes and Amazon) for download, in a new and improved form.
 The record has been reconfigured, remixed, and remastered wherever possible.
 There are also a few physical copies of the out-of-print original CD release still for sale on Amazon.

-In the meantime, Neil has continued to work with other musicians, taking on lead vocalist duties with the progressive rock ensemble The Yes Project for two years.
+In recent years, Neil has continued to work with other musicians, taking on lead vocalist duties with the progressive rock ensemble The Yes Project.
 He was a member of the NYC band Natalie Mishell & Co., playing shows and contributing guitars and backing vocals to their 2013 album, Goodnight Stranger.
-He also joined friends in Domino Kirke’s ethereal rock band, performing a series of concerts with them in 2014 at Bowery Ballroom, Rockwood Music Hall, and Glasslands.
+He also joined friends in Domino Kirke’s ethereal rock band, performing a series of concerts with them in 2014 at venues such as Bowery Ballroom, Rockwood Music Hall, and Glasslands.